bit-lsj/HEROS/README.md

 # HEROS
 HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage

-## The code will be open-sourced after the paper is accepted
+## The code of HEROS is released now!

 ## Paper